yosefmekkawy/Tic-Tac-Toe-App/README.md

 3- Four-in-a-row
 You will recognize four-in-a row as a two-dimensional version of the classic game, Connect Four.
 The game board consists of a 7 x 6 grid.
 Seven columns of six squares each.
 Instead of dropping counters as in Connect Four, players mark the grid with Xs and Os as in tic-tac-toe.
 Rules: The first player places an X in the bottom square of any column.
 Taking turns, players make their mark in any column, as long as it is in the lowest square possible.
-See image below for an example of possible first six moves.
 Winning: The first player to get four-in-a-row vertically, horizontally, or diagonally wins.

 4- 5 x 5 Tic Tac Toe